WDAN

 WDAN (1490 AM) is a radio station broadcasting a News/Talk format.
 Licensed to Danville, Illinois, United States.
 The station is currently owned by Neuhoff Corp., through licensee Neuhoff Media Danville, LLC.

+On February 1, 2024, Neuhoff Media sold radio stations in Danville and Decatur, Illinois to Champaign Multimedia Group for $2 million and has since closed in May 2024.